How long does Confirmation (Scottish probate) take in Scotland? And what can you do to speed it up?

 How well asset holders, such as banks and financial institutions, deal with bereavement processes significantly influences probate timelines.

 While some larger banks have invested in streamlined bereavement processes, others may take months to address simple requests.
-Be aware of these variations and proactively contact asset holders to speed up the probate process.
+Be aware of these variations and proactively contact asset holders to speed up the process.

 No Will